 However, it’s not just an area for glitz and glamour and the raucousness of musical performances.
 As with all the areas in Nashville, you’ll also find opportunities to expand your knowledge of history and important historical events.

 On the second floor of the Nashville Public Library, you’ll find the Civil Rights Room, which shares the incredible story of the 1960s Civil Rights era.
-After taking in a dose of history at the library, consider catching a show at the Ryman Auditorium, which is known for its incredible acoustics.
+After taking in a dose of history at the library, consider catching a show at the Ryman Auditorium, known for its incredible acoustics.

 The space features a wealth of different performers.
 In short, there’s more than plenty to do Downtown, and here’s a summary of the area’s top activities: